California Gov. Newsom will pick Feinstein’s replacement. He pledged in past to choose a Black woman

 Newsom’s choices all run political risks.

 Should he follow through on his pledge to avoid picking from those already running in the Senate primary, he could select a true caretaker who would be replaced by whomever voters select in next year’s election.
-That’s where names like Winfrey come up — a celebrity who is Black and happens to meet Newsom’s appointment pledge.

-A handful of Black women in office have been floated as possibilities as well, including Secretary of State Shirley Weber and Los Angeles County Supervisor Holly Mitchell.
+A handful of Black women in office have been floated as possibilities, including Secretary of State Shirley Weber and Los Angeles County Supervisor Holly Mitchell.

 Lee and others lashed out at Newsom earlier in the month after he indicated he would select a caretaker instead of picking from the current slate of candidates.